ebola777/Plugbot-Enhanced/README.md

 ## Plug.bot Enhanced by Ebola

 ### Installation
-Go to Installation section in the post in my blog and
+Go to Installation section in the following link in my blog and
 	see instructions there

 <a href="http://ebola777.pixnet.net/blog/post/48002738" target="_blank">PlugBot Enhanced</a>